Too wasted for some sexy fumbling?

 If they do start to fade out of consciousness or lose bodily control, slur their speech or seem confused, then stop straight away.

-It’s okay to explain that you have stopped because you feel that they are too drunk and you’re not sure sex is what they want.
+It’s okay to explain that you’ve stopped because you feel they’re too drunk and you’re not sure sex is what they want.

 It’s crucial to make sure they are back to themselves and sober before you/they initiate sex again.